andrew henderson menu

 European Countries with Tax-Friendly Regimes

 Believe it or not, Europe still has some pretty amazing spots where you can live a high-standard life while paying fewer or zero taxes.
-You just have to look closely – or you can contact us, and we’d do it for you.
+You just have to look closely – or you can contact Nomad Capitalist, and we’ll do it for you.

 Portugal

 You may be surprised to see Portugal here.
-After all, taxes in Portugal can get pretty high (up to 28% and 48% depending on the nature of income).
-However, Portugal has a Non-Habitual Residence (NHR) program, primarily aimed at highly qualified foreigners to become Portuguese tax residents while legally reducing or eliminating their tax liabilities on most foreign-sourced income for ten years.
+After all, taxes in Portugal can get pretty high (up to 48%, depending on the nature of income).

-Portugal also has an excellent Golden Visa program.
-If you’re interested, you can read our ultimate guide on the Portugal Golden Visa.
+Portugal also has an excellent golden visa program.
+If you’re interested, you can read our ultimate guide on the Portugal Golden Visa for more details.

 Italy